tommyrot/superseriousstats/.github/README.md

 ```
 $database = '%CHANGEME%';
 ```
 Change to the actual path of the db.
-Note: make sure the path is relative to the server’s chroot environment.
+Note: make sure the path is relative to the server's chroot environment.

 ---

-### 5. Go over the config file (`sss.conf`)
+### 5. Go over the config file `sss.conf`
 ```
 parser_name = "parser_weechat"  # Example; choose appropriate parser (see below)
 ```